 Several significant sites between Cathcart and Water Streets along Pacific Avenue have become vacant and provide good opportunities for upper-level office development.
 These include properties in excess of 20,000 square feet at: the southeast corner of Pacific Avenue and Cooper Street on the site of the former Cooper House and Odd Fellows Lodge; vacant properties at the southwest corner of Church Street and Pacific Avenue; the Bank of America parking lot at Soquel and Front Streets; and the Ow, Lockwood, and Greyhound properties at the southeast corner of Pacific Avenue and Cathcart Streets.
 The Ford's site, in conjunction with Plaza Books, provides an opportunity for a major commercial anchor (e.g., department store) or a mixed-use office and retail project.
-The Plan encourages the most intensive development along this portion of Pacific Avenue and the Front Street/Riverfront corridor, where it can most benefit from shared parking and convenient transit, and where higher-density development is most appropriate.
+The Plan encourages the most intensive development along this portion of Pacific Avenue, where it can most benefit from shared parking and convenient transit, and where higher-density development is most appropriate.
 In addition to the downtown core, the Wilson property in the North Pacific area, in excess of one acre, provides an attractive location for a larger floorplate office user.
-There continue to be opportunities for redevelopment of existing structures along lower Pacific Avenue, as well as along Front Street.